olvidalo/efes-ng-prototype/docs/guide/pipeline-and-nodes.md

 ## What is a Pipeline?

 A pipeline defines the processing steps that transform your XML source files into a website.
-It's written in XML (`pipeline.xml`) and consists of **nodes** — individual processing steps that each take some input, do something with it, and produce output.
+It's written in XML (`pipeline.xml`) and consists of **nodes**: individual processing steps that each take some input, do something with it, and produce output.

 Here's what the IRCyR inscription project's pipeline looks like: